 You don’t have to look for the sun in Cozumel.
 Don’t worry, it will find you.

-Ideally, you will always have a hat, sunglasses, and some type of physical cover – like my favorite: this light camp shirt that dries fast and keeps you cool and sunburn-free (and can also serve double-duty as a great warmer layer on the plane or in a chilly air-conditioned restaurant).
+Ideally, you will always have a hat, polarized sunglasses, and some type of physical cover – like my favorite: this light camp shirt that dries fast and keeps you cool and sunburn-free (and can also serve double-duty as a great warmer layer on the plane or in a chilly air-conditioned restaurant).

-Also, while sunscreen is a tricky topic these days, it doesn’t have to be if you understand a couple of basics on what makes a sunscreen safe for the coral reefs that we’re so proud of (and reliant on).
+Sunscreen is a tricky topic these days, but it doesn’t have to be if you understand a couple of basics on what makes sunscreen safe for the coral reefs that we’re so proud of (and reliant on).

-Mainly, you should shop for a sun lotion that uses “physical” sunblock elements.
+Mainly, you should shop for a sun lotion that uses physical (mineral) sunblock elements.

 Look for non-aerosol lotions that use non-nano zinc oxide and/or non-nano titanium oxide as the sun-blocking agents. (the “non-nano” means that the particles are not too small, which could be too easily absorbed, and detrimental to your body)